 Sometimes children can feel overwhelmed by the news.
 A strategy for helping them to manage their wellbeing is to focus on positive and uplifting stories.
-The Happy News project is a brilliant back-to-school activity for year 6 pupils to focus on wellbeing, whilst also developing teamwork, speaking and listening skills and journalistic writing and reading skills.
+The Happy News project is a brilliant activity for Year 6 pupils to focus on wellbeing, whilst also developing teamwork, speaking and listening skills and journalistic writing and reading skills.

 How it works:

 Organise your pupils into editorial news teams and set them the challenge of researching and reporting a happy news story to share with others.
-See our top tips below for organising this activity in your classroom and download our suggested learning sequence and activities guide to help you to create an immersive newsroom project.

 Types of news reports: pupils could produce written, audio or video news reports.
 You might like to use our front page template for written reports or our script to support audio or visual reports.
 Read a range of news reports on our child-friendly news sites for writing models or watch examples of news reports on Newsround for presenting tips.